SigmaRichards/OCLLyapunov/README.md

 Below are all the options.
 All options are optional.

  - `-l` lists the available OpenCL devices on your system.
-Once implemented you will be able to specify a specific device you want the program to run on.
+Can then further specify exactly which device using `-c`.
+Example: `-c 1,0` will use device 1,0 from the output of `-l` i.e. Platform 1, device 0.
+These values should be the same output from clinfo.

  - `-w` and `-h` specifies the width and height (respectively) of the image you want rendered.
 This value should be an integer.

  - `-s` specifies the sequence of As and Bs (given as 0s and 1s respectively).
 Values should be sperated by a comma.
 Example: `-s 0,1`

  - `-a` and `-b` specifies the range to copute the $r$ values for A and B respectively.
 This should be given as a pair of float values separated by a comma.
-Example: `-a 3.0,4` will compute evenly separated $r$ values from $1$ to $4$.
+Example: `-a 3.0,4` will compute evenly separated $r$ values from $3$ to $4$.

  - `-x` specifies the starting $x_0$ value for each point.
 This value should be a single float.
 Example: `-x 0.500`.